rixment/rixment.github.io/index.md

 ### Rocket Craze 3D (Android, iOS)

 **About**<br>
+The sequel to Rocket Craze engrained in 3d virtual world.
+The aim of the game, just as in its predecessor, is to reach the Moon with a rocket gradually upgraded by the player after each flight.<br>

 **Description**<br>

 **Technologies**<br>
-Unity, C#, Visual Studio, MonoDevelop, Luxology Modo, Git
+Unity, C#, Visual Studio, MonoDevelop, Google Admob, Billing, Cloud Save, Firebase, Luxology Modo, Git

 <p align="center"><img src="./rocketcraze3d/img/001.png" width="250"> <img src="./rocketcraze3d/img/002.png" width="250"> <img src="./rocketcraze3d/img/003.png" width="250"></p>